nwops/puppet-retrospec/README.md

 Puppet-Retrospec
 ================

 Generates puppet rspec test code based on the classes and defines inside the manifests directory.
-Aims to reduce some of the boilerplate coding with default test patterns.
+Aims to reduce most of the boilerplate coding with default test patterns and module setup.

-Retrospec makes it dead simple to get started with puppet unit testing.
+Retrospec makes it dead simple to get started with puppet module development and puppet unit testing.
 When you run retrospec, retrospec will scan you puppet manifests and actually write some very basic rspec-puppet test code.
 Thus this gem will retrofit your existing puppet module with everything needed to get going with puppet unit testing.
+Additionally, retrospec will outfit your module with any file you can think of.
+Say goodbye to repetitive module setup.

 The project was named retrospec because there are many times when you need to retrofit your module with spec tests.